DevonTomatoSandwich/DemoRoom/README.md

 - The points can be projected onto a virtual 2d surface directly infront of the viewer.
 Using similar triangles you just divide by the local depth for a surface 1 unit infront.
 - Finally the points are scaled to fit onto the screen

-# Coding todos
- - [ ] remove garbage code
- - [ ] convert js to typescript
- - [ ] there are also many minor todos mentioned in the code
- - [ ] update 'Fixing glitchy walls.docs' to include different canvas sizes
- - [ ] publish on website

 # Explanation todos
-I will be uploading documents that show more of the mathematical concepts used in the script.
-This includes:
+I ~~will be uploading~~ have uploaded documents that show more of the mathematical concepts used in the script.
+These include:
  - [x] Rotation matrix derivation (Linear algebra) see 'Rotation matrix.docx'
  - [x] Formula to prevent wall glitching (3D Trigonometry) see 'Fixing glitchy walls.docs'
- - [x] Linear interpolation for points on a polygon (Quick maths) see 'Interpolating Polygons.docs'
+ - [x] Linear interpolation for points on a polygon (Quick mafs) see 'Interpolating Polygons.docs'

  # Future Ideas
   - [ ] textures